Business office: 487 Cherry Street

 Single-Copy Sales: 12% daily single copy; 24% Sunday single copy

-Average Monthly Page Views/Unique Visitors: 6.5 million monthly page views; 840,000 monthly unique visitors
+Average Monthly Page Views/Unique Visitors: 6.5 million monthly page views; 1.3 million monthly unique visitors

 Special Projects: Sponsor of the annual Golden Eagle Awards for high school seniors selected as the best in their field from throughout Middle Georgia.